prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 </appender>
 ```

-As for the location, I’ve used an environmental variable for the days, so in this way I can set only one day of logs when I run the backend on my local machine.
+As for the location, I’ve used an environmental variable for the days, so in this way, I can set only one day of logs when I run the backend on my local machine.

 ```bash
 java -DLOG_DEST=/rbe-data/logs -DLOG_MAX_HISTORY=90...